jyurko/CMPINF_2100_Fall_2020/README.md

 # CMPINF_2100_Fall_2020

-Repository for weekly in lecture examples.
+Repository for weekly in-lecture programming examples.

 ## Week 01
 * working with scripts and Jupyter notebooks